 The Conference Planning Committee is responsible for developing the program for the Annual Conference, recommending a location, coordinating all logistical details including registration and annual dinner details, soliciting sponsorships, establishing budgeting parameters of the event and setting a proposed registration fee.

-The Education Committee is responsible for coordinating and implementing NAIPFA-provided courses that meet or exceed continuing education unit (CEU) and continuing professional education (CPE) requirements for issuers and market participants.
-This committee seeks to promote the education goals set forth in NAIPFA’s Bylaws.
+The Education Committee is responsible for coordinating and implementing NAMA-provided courses that meet or exceed continuing education unit (CEU) and continuing professional education (CPE) requirements for issuers and market participants.
+This committee seeks to promote the education goals set forth in NAMA’s Bylaws.

 Public Affairs Committee